LearnWeb3DAO/Chainlink-VRFs/README.md

 ![](https://i.imgur.com/HmrQYPs.png)

-- Now connect your wallet to the [Mumbai Polygon Scan](https://mumbai.polygonscan.com/) by clicking on `Connect To Web3`
+- Now connect your wallet to the [Mumbai Polygon Scan](https://mumbai.polygonscan.com/) by clicking on `Connect To Web3`.
+Make sure your account has some mumbai matic tokens

 ![](https://i.imgur.com/9hOUYgs.png)